 Stealing/theft will result in parent/guardian notification and police notification depending on the seriousness of the offense.
 Full restitution will be made by the student.
-Stealing/theft will result in out-of- school suspension ranging from three (3) to ten (10) days depending on the seriousness of the offense.
+Offenders will be subjected to the following disciplinary consequences:

-- 28. Students suspended out-of-school for a total of 25 days or more within a school year shall be deemed continuously and willfully disobedient and shall be referred to the superintendent for expulsion review. - 29.
+- a) First Offense- a minimum of one (1) day in-school suspension. - b) Second Offense- a minimum of three (3) days out-of-school suspension. - c) Third Offense- a minimum of five (5) days out-of-school suspension. - 29.
+Students suspended out-of-school for a total of 25 days or more within a school year shall be deemed continuously and willfully disobedient and shall be referred to the superintendent for expulsion review. - 30.
 Taking video or photographs of school campus activities, students, or personnel is prohibited unless authorized by school administration or appointed designee.
 Offenders will be subjected to police notification as well as the following disciplinary consequences: - a) First Offense- a minimum of one (1) day in-school suspension. - b) Second Offense- a minimum of three (3) days out-of-school suspension. - c) Third Offense- a minimum of five (5) days out-of-school suspension.

-30.Terroristic Threats/Acts
+31. Terroristic Threats/Acts